whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 Why did so many Germans learn to hate Jewish people after World War I?
 Well, the German monarchy, business leaders, and generals had really screwed up and lost the war.
 Knowing it was a foregone conclusion, they surrendered before the enemy had crossed into German territory.
 Unfortunately, they had lied to the German public, and the media contained propaganda which said they were winning the war until the moment they surrendered.
 Thus many Germans were really confused: why did they surrender if they were winning?[xxx-odoc|ch22]

-The political, military and business leaders wanted to avoid accountability for losing the war and spreading lies, so they propagated a "stab-in-the-back" narrative, blaming Jews, labor activists, liberals, and others for undermining the country from within.
+The political, military and business leaders wanted to avoid accountability for losing the war and spreading lies, so they propagated a "stab-in-the-back" narrative, blaming Jews, labor activists, liberals, and others for undermining the country from within.[xxx-odoc|ch22]

 A tragic number of Germans believed this nonsense, and it wasn't an accident: propagating hate and ignorance towards Jews and activists and blaming them for Germany's WWI defeat was just a way for the ruling class to avoid accountability.
-Tragically this was one step on the road to the Nazi's holocaust a few years later.
+Tragically this was one step on the road to the Nazi's holocaust a few years later.[xxx-odoc|ch22]

 <center><img src="./images/polkas_vs_stripes.png" alt="When People Fall for Scams like Racism" height="311" width="597"/><br/>
 <i>When people fall for scams like racism, they see their neighbors as a threat and argue about nonsense while ignoring the real problems.</i></center>